 Exact details are still scarce on the two, but we do know that they’re both based on Nvidia’s GP108 14-nm chip, so you can summarize them as slightly higher-clocked versions of the GeForce MX150 GPU.
 That means you should not expect the MX250 to run significantly faster than the MX150, while the MX230 should squeeze in somewhere between the two, but with a slightly higher TDP and cheaper price.

-We’ll update this article with benchmark results and performance expectations once we get to review MX250/230 laptops, but for now, we’ll leave you with the specs sheets, then jump to the list of actual products built with these chips.
+We’ll update with benchmark results and performance expectations once we get to review MX250/230 laptops, but for now, we’ll leave you with the specs sheets, then jump to the list of actual products built with these chips.

 |Nvidia GF MX250||Nvidia GF MX230||Nvidia GF MX150|

 |Codename||N17S-G2 (GP108 1D13)||N17S-G0 (GP108 1D11)||N17S-G1 (GP108 1D0/1D12)|

 |Speed||1518 – 1852 MHz||1518 – 1531 MHz||1468 – 1532|

 |Memory||up to 4 GB GDDR5||up to 4 GB GDDR5||up to 4 GB GDDR5|